larvalabs/cryptopunks/readme.md

 ## CryptoPunks: Collectible Characters on the Ethereum Blockchain

 CryptoPunks are 10,000 unique collectible characters with proof of ownership stored on the Ethereum blockchain.
 No two are exactly alike, and each one of them can be officially owned by a single person as managed and verified by a contract running on the Ethereum blockchain.
-More general information about CryptoPunks is available over at https://www.larvalabs.com/cryptopunks
+You can see which punks are still available along with some more general information over at https://www.larvalabs.com/cryptopunks

 This repo contains the Ethereum contract used to manage the Punks, a verifiable image of all the punks, and a unit test to verify the contract's functionality.